skrysm/ide-settings/settings/VisualStudio/README.md

   * Import and Export Settings
     * Select appropriate folder for auto-save (file name: `CurrentSettings`)
   * Tabs and Windows
-    * Check "Colorize document tabs by project"
+    * Check "Colorize document tabs by: Project"
     * Check "Show pinned tabs on a separate row"
   * Trailing Whitespace (from extension)
     * Remove `.md` and `.markdown` from "Ignore pattern"